robert-v/ProcessSpy-docs/src/content/docs/guides/interface_basics.md

 ## User filters
 Allows to select user filter.
 All processes matching the user filter are displayed in the main table.

+## Bottom pane
+When a process is selected in the main table, the bottom pane shows detailed information about the selected process.
+The bottom pane can be minimized or expanded using the button on the right side of the toolbar.

+### Minimized state
+Shows basic information about the selected process including PID, name, start time, Bundle ID (license only), signing organization (license only) and format (license only).

+### Expanded state
+Shows detailed information about the selected process.
+See [Bottom Pane](/guides/bottom_pane/) for more information.